sarovar-hang-subba/TwitterClone/README.md

 # TwitterClone
-A simple twitter clone suing Django.
+A simple twitter clone using Django.